 For swimming, there is a First team and a Second team (also called Marlins).
 Most people selected for the First team have been involved in competitive swimming previously, often at the Regional level or higher.
 CUSWPC is one of the highest-ranked university clubs in the country according to BUCS (British University and College Sport) and has been home to some very high-flying swimmers.
 However, the exact selection criteria depend on many factors, including past performance, current fitness levels, number of places available on the team, and gaps in the team that need to be filled.
 Furthermore, anyone who can swim is welcome to trial and if you are not selected for the First team you might make the Second team, so don’t be shy.

-Similarly for water polo, the standard at the top of both the men’s and women’s teams is very high, with the men’s team ranking 4th in BUCS in 2010 and the women 2nd in 2009.
+Similarly for water polo, the standard at the top of both the men’s and women’s teams is very high, with the men’s team ranking the top two teams in BUCS in 2020 (before the pandemic cancelled the final) and the women 2nd in 2009.
 In general, however, the water polo branch of the club is more accessible to the relatively inexperienced and regularly welcomes novices.
 If you’re thinking of taking up a new sport at university, water polo could be for you!

 Unfortunately, we don’t have the facilities to teach swimming.
 If you’re interested in leisure swimming or in learning to swim, try investigating the programs available at Parkside Pools.

 The First teams train 5–6 (swimming) or 4–5 (water polo) times per week and members are expected to attend all sessions wherever possible.
 For elite swimmers and players, or those who just feel they need a little extra pool time, further sessions are available with the City of Cambridge Swimming Club or with Cambridge City Water Polo.
 More information about these arrangements will be available when you join CUSWPC.